This document aims to show tsuru’s most killing features. Additionally, provides a comparison of tsuru with others PaaS’s on the market.

 Easy Server Installation¶

-It’s really easy to have a running PaaS with Tsuru.
-We provide a serie of scripts, each one built to install and configure the required components for each Tsuru provisioner, you can check our scripts on Tsuru repository, there are separeted scripts to install each component, so it’s easy to create your own script to configure a new provisioner or to change the configuration of an existing one.
+It’s really easy to have a running PaaS with tsuru.
+We provide a serie of scripts, each one built to install and configure the required components for each tsuru provisioner, you can check our scripts on tsuru repository, there are separated scripts to install each component, so it’s easy to create your own script to configure a new provisioner or to change the configuration of an existing one.

 Services Creation and Extension¶

 Most applications need a service to work properly, like a database service. tsuru provides an interface API to communicate with services APIs, but it doesn’t manage services directly, this provides more control over the service and its management.